 Q: How will CDC Foundation handle contracting/MOUs with the PHA?
-If there are concerns in getting this approved by Cohort 1, can a PHA work on these documents in anticipation of applying for Cohort 2?
+If there are concerns in getting this approved by Cohort 2?

 A: Other CDC Foundation initiatives already have MOAs in place allowing CDC Foundation employees to work within the PHA.
 For PHAs that are selected for WAI, the CDC Foundation may leverage existing MOAs if that is appropriate.
-The CDC Foundation does not anticipate working on WAI MOAs PHAs before the PHA is selected to participate in WAI.
 The CDC Foundation will work with the selected PHAs to establish the necessary agreement(s) as quickly as possible.